m3trik/Scripts_portable/README.md

 for as little overhead as possible in construction and maintainence.
 Literally all you have to do to have a new ui up and running, is to drop a qt designer ui file into the ui folder, create a module and class of the same name, and a corresponding button to link to it.
 Naming convention allows for a stacked ui to be built, signals added/removed, and a master dictionary
-(stored in the switchboard module) to be created that allows getting/setting of relevant data across modules from one easy, and reliable location.*
+(stored within the switchboard module) to be created that allows getting/setting of relevant data across modules from one easy, and reliable location.*

 *general principles and methodologies: